-My husband encouraged me to go to the doctors and I was given different antidepressants that work well for anxiety and I was also prescribed diazepam and given a leaflet for iTalk, a free service for people with depression, anxiety and stress.
+Daz encouraged me to go to the doctors and I was given different antidepressants that work well for anxiety.
+I was also prescribed diazepam and given a leaflet for iTalk, a free service for people with depression, anxiety and stress.
 I was glad that I was finally getting this sorted but I also felt angry and sad.
 Nobody wants to have a mental illness.
 I wanted to just be happy and carefree.
 I wanted to be ‘normal’.

 Unfortunately, the waiting time for iTalk at this time was several weeks and I couldn’t wait that long so I went on the hunt for a private therapist.
 (Just as a side note, the waiting time for iTalk has now reduced.)

 Now, my sense of direction is terrible, so the night before I was due my first therapy session me and Daz went out to find the therapists office.
 I remember that once we found it I had a breakdown.
 I burst into uncontrollable tears.
 Why was this happening to me?
 I must be so weak.
 There are people who go through some terrible things in life and here I am, struggling with thoughts of death.
 At that moment I felt pathetic, weak, worn out, helpless and hopeless.
 I honestly thought that I was going to have to live like this for the rest of my life.

 I knew that I had to make changes in my life if I wanted to get better.
 Me and Daz were going to Slimming World and started to lose weight.
 I completely stopped drinking alcohol and started having earlier nights.
 I was having weekly therapy sessions and would do yoga and meditation daily.

 Even now, I find that if I have a lot of late nights or a few nights of drinking that my anxiety will start to play up again.

 My recovery was slow but steady.
 You have to constantly work at it.
 I would update Daz daily with how I was feeling.
 If I started to feel anxious or depressed I would tell him so that we could do something about it.